 Mansfield ISD has once again been named a winner of the ENERGY STAR Partner of the Year - Sustained Excellence Award.

 The Partner of the Year Award is the highest level of recognition by the U.S. Environmental Protection Agency (EPA).
-The award is given to organizations that perform at a superior level of energy management and prove organization-wide energy savings.
+The award is given to organizations for adopting energy management strategies across all of the organization's buildings and plants.

-This marks the fifth straight year the district has won the award.
+This marks the sixth straight year the district has won the award.

 In addition, the MISD Energy Management Program educates students and families about the importance of turning off lights, closing doors and turning off water to promote conservation and sustainability.

-The ENERGY STAR awards ceremony took place on Friday, April 20 in Washington, D.C.
+The District will be recognized at the ENERGY STAR awards ceremony on Thursday, April 11 in Washington, D.C.

 View more information about the ENERGY STAR Partner of The Year Award.